 Abu Dhabi International airport is about 20 Miles (32 km) from the city centre.
 Over 20 airlines service this airport so you can expect to land here when you arrive in the emirates.
-Getting from the airport to the city by taxi will cost you around $22 (approx. €18, £16, $28 CAD, $29 AUD)
+Getting from the airport to the city by taxi will cost you around $22 (approx. €18, £15, $27 CAD, $28 AUD)

 The standard of healthcare in Abu Dhabi is high and most residents enjoy great healthcare.
 The hospitals have up to date facilities and infrastructure.
 Healthcare costs for visitors can be high but with proper healthcare, insurance snowbirds will have no trouble getting treated while staying in Abu Dhabi.
 Many doctors are foreign-trained and speak English fluently.

-- Weather: The winter weather in Abu Dhabi (UAE) will normally be warm during the day, but can be chilly during the night.
+Weather: The fall, winter, and spring weather in Abu Dhabi (UAE) will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Abu Dhabi (UAE) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.